studyingcho/studyingcho.github.io/noteSR.md

 If we have a vertical line passing through center of snowflake and take an inversing operation on the snowflake, then snowflake still retains a same form.
 We say snowflake is symmetric about an inversion about a vertical line.
 Also as you can see, snowflake is symmetric about 60 degree rotation.

 Lorentz Symmetry states that physical law or constants should be symmetric about inertial observer.
 One example is speed of light.
-Lorentz Symmetry if we meausre the speed of light by one inertial observer, then take an operation, which changes the observer to other inertial observer, and meausre the speed of light by the other observer, then the speed of light should be same.
+Lorentz Symmetry states that if we meausre the speed of light by one inertial observer, then take an operation, which changes the observer to other inertial observer, and meausre the speed of light by the other observer, then the speed of light should be same.
+The speed of light should be symmetric about change between inertial observer.

+## 3. What is Inertial Observer?